Making improvements together

 If you would be interested in becoming a student representative, find out more on the Leeds University Union (LUU) student voice page.

 We are planning our longer-term strategy to extend the quality of our student education offer through digital transformation, and your views are important to this work.

 There is already a wide range of support available for you to develop your digital skills, which we are planning to embed more thoroughly into your educational experience.

-If you have seen an example of a digital student experience that you wish you had, or a tool or system that might help you or other students to study more effectively, please share your ideas with us through Padlet, a virtual pin board.
+If you have seen an example of a digital student experience that you wish you had, or a tool or system that might help you or other students to study more effectively, please share your ideas on digital transformation with us through Padlet, a virtual pin board.